RebelCodeBase/sopel-rss/README.md

 **Synopsis:** *.rss join*

-Every feed must have a channel associated to it. *.rss join* joins these channels.
+Every feed must have a channel associated to it and *.rss join* joins these channels.
 This command is only needed in case of problems as channels are automatically joind after adding a feed or restarting the bot.

 ### rss update &mdash; post new feed item